Webinative/dockerise-django/docs/part_2.md

 To enable _black_ in Visual Studio Code editor, press `Ctrl + ,` or `Cmd + ,` to bring up the settings page.

-Switch the to **Workspace** settings tab, then search for "python format".
+Switch to the **Workspace** settings tab, then search for "python format".
 Locate the **Python > Formatting: Provider** setting and change it to _black_.

 ![python black](images/part_2/11-vscode_black.png)

-We'll see how black in action in the upcoming parts where we make more code changes.
+We'll see how the black formatter works as we make more code changes in the upcoming parts.

-Wrapping up, in this article, we added three third-party django-apps, a linter, a code formatter and integrated them with Visual Studio Code.
+So, summarising, we added three third-party Django apps, a linter, and a code formatter and integrated them with Visual Studio Code.